The Power of Positive Psychology

 Feeling overwhelmed by all the things you must do?

-Write down your plan, break it down into small steps, and when you are ready to take action, focus on the first small step.
+Write down your plan, break it down into small steps, and focus on the first small step when you are ready to take action.

-Whenever you feel like the odds are ridiculous, just narrow down your focus on the next small step.
+Whenever you feel the odds are ridiculous, narrow your focus on the next small step.
 Taking this one tiny step in the right direction is better than doing nothing or going in the wrong direction.

 Visualize your plan